vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ![step6](../img/screenshot_283.png)

-You may give your project an aribtrary name and choose initial project members.
+You may give your project an arbitrary name and choose initial project members.
 Once finished, click “Create Project”.

 ![step6a](../img/screenshot_284.png)